jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 poplar::Tensor myVector_tensor = graph.addVariable(FLOAT, {myVector_size}, "myVector");
 ```
+Listing 10: Defining a Tensor and added it to the graph as a variable.

 After the definition, similar to before we need to create the mapping to
 a specific tile and specific codelet vertex on that tile.
 This is done